overnode-org/overnode/seeds/aws/README.md

 ### Operation Steps

 - Run `terraform show | grep public_ip` to list public IP addresses for all created EC2 instances.
-- Run `ssh -i sshkey.pem ubuntu@<one-of-public-ip-address>` to open secure shell for remote operations
+- Run `ssh -i sshkey.pem ubuntu@<one-of-public-ip-addresses>` to open secure shell for remote operations
 - Run `sudo clusterlite nodes` - to check status of nodes
 - Run `sudo clusterlite help` - for more help on operations